 “There isn’t just one world, there are seven billion different worlds that lie within each person; Therefore by changing just one life, you’ve effectively changed the world.”
 These are the words that I live by because everything that I passionately pursue at The University of Texas, whether academically or extracurricularly, serves my greater purpose of changing the world.
 I strive for success in every area of my life because I know that I have the potential to change lives through my goal of becoming an attorney and a social entrepreneur.
-I look forward to building more relationships and further developing my love for service and leadership throughout my remaining 2 years at UT.
-When I’m not planning to change the world, I love traveling around it.
-I've studied operations management in Hong Kong and leadership in Costa Rica.
-Over the years I’ve also visited or lived in Lagos, Nigeria; Sydney, Australia; The Dominican Republic; Mexico; Beijing, China; and all over the US.
-I also enjoy writing poetry, reading dystopian literature, thrifting, cooking, and finding new adventures with friends.
+When I'm not planning to change the world, I love traveling around it.
+I've case studied operations management in Hong Kong and leadership in Costa Rica.
+Over the years, I've also visited or lived in Lagos, Nigeria; Sydney, Australia; The Dominican Republic; Mexico; Beijing, China; Belize, Panama and all over the U.S. I also enjoy writing poetry, reading dystopian literature, thrifting, cooking, and finding new adventures with friends.

 Canfield Business Honors Program; Plan II Honors